About Beech Estate Campsite

-Beech Estate Campsite is an off-grid campsite with the option to pitch your own tent or stay in one of the site's pre-erected, fully-equipped bell tents for a "wild glamping" experience.
+Beech Estate Campsite is part of Pegs and Pitches Camping, two beautiful woodland campsites in Sussex.
+Beech Estate is an off-grid campsite with the option to pitch your own tent or stay in one of the site's pre-erected, fully-equipped bell tents for a "wild glamping" experience.
 Campfires are welcome at our beautiful woodland campsite and each tent pitch and bell tent comes with its own fire pit area.

 The site is located in East Sussex near the historic town of Battle, within easy reach of London, Hastings and the South Coast.
 It is nestled on the edge of a 600-acre woodland within the 2,000-acre private Beech Estate; a classified Area of Outstanding Natural Beauty.
 The woodland offers limitless walks, forest rises perfect for mountain bike riding and areas for kids to make dens and run wild.
 Guests at the campsite have the exclusive use of the estate’s woodlands, as there is no access for the general public.

-Tent pitches are set apart in clearings in our beautiful woodland location and, for campers wanting to feel very secluded, there are “faraway tent pitches”, set on top of a hill overlooking the Bracken Valley.
-These are very private, although there is a short additional walk to the toilets and shower.
+Tent pitches are set apart in clearings in our beautiful woodland location and there are “faraway tent pitches”, set on top of a hill overlooking the Bracken Valley.
+These are very popular, although there is a short additional walk to the toilets and shower.

 Our lovely Bell Tents are also set in forest clearings and, in addition to designated fire pits and grills, come with their own firewood allocation, beds, a picnic table, camping chairs and cooking utensils for our "wild glamping" experience - ideal for families or those who want a comfortable hassle-free option.
 As we are off-grid, don't expect hair dryers, phone chargers, power points, butler service, silk sheets or hot tubs.
 "Wild glamping" is about a real camping experience made easy, with just about all the camping equipment you should need, set-up and waiting for you.